fhkingma/bitswap/README.md

 ```
 python demo_decompress.py
 ```
-It will ask again for the GPU number, after which it will ask for the Bit-Swap encoded image file.
+It will ask again for the GPU index, after which it will ask for the Bit-Swap encoded image file.
 The image gets decompressed, reconstructed and saved to a .jpeg format.
 <a name="citation"></a>
 ## Citation